Skip to main content

 Secondary Cell Wall

-The secondary cell wall's structure depends on the cell's function and environment.
+The structure of the secondary cell wall depends on the cell's function and environment.
 It contains cellulose fibers, hemicellulose, and a new polymer, lignin.
 It is abundant in xylem vessels and fiber cells of woody plants.
-It gives the plant extra stability and new functions, including the transport of fluids within the plant through channels.
-The proportion of cellulose in the secondary cell wall is higher than in the primary cell wall and is less hydrated than in the primary cell wall.
-Given the relative volume of the secondary and primary cell walls inferred from Fig 2, most of the tree-derived cellulose for bioethanol production comes from the secondary cell wall.
-Switch grasses, a perennial plant, are also valuable sources of cellulose (32–45% wt) and hemicellulose (21–31% wt) but also have significant amounts of lignin (12–28% wt).
+It gives the plant extra stability and new functions, including the transport of fluids through channels.
+The proportion of cellulose in the secondary cell wall is higher than in the primary cell wall, and it is less hydrated than in the primary cell wall.
+Given the relative volume of the secondary and primary cell walls inferred from Fig. 2, most of the tree-derived cellulose for bioethanol production comes from the secondary cell wall.
+Switch grasses, a perennial plant, are also valuable sources of cellulose (32–45% wt) and hemicellulose (21–31% wt), but they also contain significant amounts of lignin (12–28% wt).
 In summary, the secondary cell wall, formed after the cell stops growing, accounts for most of the carbohydrate biomass of plants.

 Glycosidases, mostly α- and β-amylases, are needed to convert corn-derived starch into glucose for fermentation and ethanol production.
-Likewise, cellulases are needed to degrade cellulose into glucose for cellulosic-ethanol production.
+Likewise, cellulases are required to degrade cellulose into glucose for the production of cellulosic ethanol.
 However, it is a much more complex process since most cellulose is in the secondary cell wall.
 The lignin barrier in the walls protects cellulose from accessibility to cellulases, even after chemical and thermal pre-processing.
 In addition, xylans, which can make up 30% of the mass of the secondary cell wall, also inhibit cellulose degradation.

 A thermochemical process can convert cellulose to the synthetic gases CO and H2, which can be used as reactants to form ethanol.
-We'll discuss the biochemical process, which uses pretreatment and enzymatic hydrolysis to make cellulosic ethanol.
+We'll discuss the biochemical process that uses pretreatment and enzymatic hydrolysis to produce cellulosic ethanol.
 Lignin can be recovered and used to provide energy for the industrial-scale synthesis of cellulosic ethanol.

 Let's explore the barriers lignin poses and how they can be surmounted to facilitate access to cellulose and the liberation of glucose for cellulosic ethanol production.